Festival of Speed is our longest-standing Motorsport event, starting in 1993 when it opened to 25,00 people. We were expecting 2000!

 Call our team on 01243 755054

 Perfectly positioned for enjoying all the Racecourse has to offer – along with excellent hospitality – the Sussex Boxes are located at the heart of the Racecourse.
 From your course-facing private box and balcony you can enjoy incredible views that take in the whole of the Racecourse and the sweep of the glorious South Downs beyond.
-With this prime vantage point, it is easy to see why Goodwood is known as the most beautiful racecourse in the world.

 The Sussex Boxes are within easy reach of the Parade Ring, the promenade of the East Parade and The Earl’s Lawn, the centre of raceday entertainment.
-With dedicated in-box service, you can relax knowing that every detail is taken care of, leaving you free to share a memorable day with your guests.

 Don’t miss a moment of the thrilling top-tier thoroughbred action.
-From your private balcony you will enjoy breathtaking views over the Racecourse to the rolling South Downs beyond.
+From your private balcony you will enjoy breath-taking views over the Racecourse to the rolling South Downs beyond.

-You will be welcomed with a Veuve Clicquot reception and will enjoy excellent service and delicious food throughout the day, with a three-course lunch and afternoon tea.
+You will be welcomed with a Veuve Clicquot NV reception and will enjoy excellent service and delicious food throughout the day, with a three-course lunch and afternoon tea.